Quickstart for Model Developers#

 50GB of free disk space.

 Install Docker to run containerized workloads.
-If you do not already have Docker installed, follow the Installing Docker instructions to install and run Docker on Linux or macOS.
+If you do not already have Docker installed, visit Install Docker to learn how to install and run Docker on Linux or macOS.

 Download and extract the files used in this quickstart to a local directory: